100+ AMAZING Viking Name Ideas for Boys and Girls (and Their Meaning)

 3. Dag – A form of the name Day, meaning “bright and shining.”

-4. Einar – A Viking name originating from Einer, meaning “lone warrior.”
+4. Einar – A Viking name originating from Einer, Traditionally interpreted as “one warrior” or “lone warrior.”

 5. Erik – A name that requires no introduction, meaning “ever-ruler.”